cletqui/apero/README.md

 - [ ] Complete `apero.json` with every countries.
 - [ ] Add non-alcoholic drinks (juices, mocktails).
-- [ ] Improve the timezone field and detect Apero time efficiently.
+- [ ] Improve the timezone field and detect apéro time efficiently.
 - [ ] Add more fields to `apero.json`.
 - [ ] Build a GUI to provide the information easily and in a funny user-friendly way (webpage?).